 At Aldridge, Borden & Company, we use a tool called the OneSource solution.
 Our CPAs manage this accounting software and teach you how to effortlessly pull reports and view top-level financial information so that you always know how your business is doing.
 We can walk you through all of the cogs and wheels involved in what impacts your business’s finances while helping you keep accurate and ready to follow reports and statements.

 In addition to accounting services, Aldridge, Borden & Company also offers financial consulting for your business.
-Our business consultants have extensive experience and training and can provide a diverse range of financial consulting services, including tax strategies.
+Our business consultants have extensive experience and training and can provide a diverse range of financial consulting services, including tax strategies and financial forensics.
 Consulting with an accounting firm is an excellent way to grasp your company’s financial performance better and develop a strategy for financial success.

 Learn more about the accounting and business consulting services provided at Aldridge, Borden & Company.

 Since 1918, businesses have relied on the opinion and expertise of Aldridge, Borden & Company.
 The confidence these businesses have in our firm comes from our integrity and commitment to quality.
 If you’d like to save time and costs by outsourcing your accounting to a firm that will put the success of your business as its top priority, contact us today.